 We continue to work closely with the Rhode Island Department of Human Services (DHS), and follow CDC guidelines and the plan to reopen Rhode Island child care centers.
 We have worked hard to make changes to allow us to provide a service for families.
 Read more about the Reopening RI plans at reopeningri.com.

 Some changes you will notice:

 - Temporary hour change.
-Our operating hours are temporarily changed, with the same staff scheduled in the same classroom to reduce the spread of the virus.
-As of Tuesday, October 13, 2020, our hours of operation for Dr. Day Care will be 7:45 am – 5:15 pm.
+Our operating hours are temporarily changed, to minimize staff scheduled in multiple classrooms to reduce the spread of the virus.
+Our hours of operation for Dr. Day Care are 7:30 am – 5:30 pm.

 - Handwashing and sanitizing.
 Everyone who enters the building will need to wash hands, and we’ll continue to incorporate handwashing into our curriculum.
 Hand sanitizer dispensers will be available at entry areas and throughout the center.